xkeshav/blog/src/content/post/right-generic-type-syntax-for-arrow-function.md

 draft: false
 ---

-# Genaric Type syntax for Arrow function
+# Generic Type syntax for Arrow function

 using a function which gives random item from a list but it was written inside a method; so extract the method and make it generic so that if I pass number[] and return will be number